marinawild/SecretJournal/README.md

 ## 🔐 Overview

 **The Secret Journal** is a multi-modal biometric security system built around a physical 3D-printed vault.
 Access to the diary inside is granted only after the system confirms your identity using both **facial recognition** and **voice verification** simultaneously.
-Once you're in, a locally-running AI generates a personalized reflection prompt — crafted specifically around your life, your studies, and your interests.
+Once you're in, a locally-running AI generates a personalized reflection prompt, crafted specifically around your life, your studies, and your interests.

 The system bridges the physical and digital worlds: a button press on the vault triggers a browser animation via WebSocket, and a successful biometric login drives a stepper motor to physically slide the lock open.